DasLab/ubr/README.md

 ```
 tail -f UBR/001/ubr_run.out
 ```
-When jbs are done, the end of the file will report timings, e.g.:
+When jobs are done, the end of the file will report timings, e.g.:

 ```
 Timings: